How Much Does an LLC Cost in Wyoming (A Breakdown of Fees)

 Cost to Start an LLC In Wyoming

-There are also some other optional costs associated with establishing an LLC in Wyoming that you should be aware of.
+There are also some other optional costs associated with establishing an LLC in Wyoming that you should know about.

 1. LLC Formation Filing Fee ($103.75 - Mandatory)

-The Wyoming LLC Filing Fee is $103.75, paid to the Wyoming Secretary of State's Office when filing the Articles of Organization.
+The Wyoming LLC filing fee is $103.75, paid to the Wyoming Secretary of State's Office when you submit your Articles of Organization.

 2. Annual Report Fee ($60 - Mandatory)

-Foreign LLCs registered in Wyoming must file an LLC annual report with the Wyoming Secretary of State.
+Foreign LLCs registered in Wyoming are required to file an annual report with the Wyoming Secretary of State each year.

 "The Secretary mandates disclosure of the individual filing the company's annual report.
 If anonymity is crucial, ensure another party files on your behalf.
 Once filed, removal from public records is not an option."